bugger69/Blog_Site/README.md

 Drawbacks

     needs a global state management
-    blog rendering along with other frontend features is very basic auto logout is very buggy
+    blog rendering along with other UI features is very basic auto logout is very buggy

 Downloading and Running this Project Locally